 What is affiliate marketing?

-Affiliate marketing involves earning a commission by promoting a product or service made by another retailer or advertiser.
-It is a monetization model where an affiliate partner, which is you, is rewarded a payout for providing a specific result to the retailer or advertiser.
+Affiliate marketing is a process where publishers earn a commission by promoting a product or service made by another retailer or advertiser.
+The affiliate partner is rewarded a payout for providing a specific result to the retailer or advertiser.

 Typically, the result is a sale.
 But some programs can reward you for leads, free-trial users, clicks to a website, or getting downloads for an app.